 Ignored Context of Financial Dispute:

 Guilfoy had consistently sought payment for the overdue rent, creating friction in their relationship.
 Jennifer Astle admitted at trial that she failed to pay about three months of rent prior to making these accusations.
 It is not uncommon for financial disputes to escalate into allegations, especially in situations where the stakes are high.
 A thorough investigation would have included exploring this potential motive.
+There is no record that law enforcement requested documentation, such as rental agreements, overdue payment notices, or any written communication between Guilfoy and Astle about the debt.
+Fittings claimed throughout the investigation and trials that there was no enforceable written lease (there was) and Tim bought the house for the Astles to live in rent-free until he could move into the first floor with the children “alone” while Jen and her boyfriend stayed down in the basement.
+She believed this because Jen told her this and she didn’t do any due diligence in checking this out.

 The detectives should have been well-aware of the financial aspect of this case even without Astle informing them of it.
 On the recorded phone call, Jennifer Astle told Guilfoy that she had already deposited the first half of March’s rent into the back account.
 Guilfoy responded that he still didn’t see it in the account.
 The detectives could have easily looked at the bank account to see that Astle was lying and Guilfoy was telling the truth.
-This was illustrative of Astle’s entire motive.
+This was Astle’s entire motive.
 Astle already owed Guilfoy two thousand dollars in back rent, and then lied to him in the beginning of March about depositing the first half of March’s rent.
 She likely already spent the money on drugs, and Tim had enough.
 He gave her two weeks to pay up or get out.
 Exactly one week later she called the police and made the accusations.

 Failure to Interview Timothy Guilfoy